-GLEE is a science and technology mission to the surface of the Moon conducted by students from every member country in the United Nations.
-How can you contribute?
+GLEE is a science and technology mission to the surface of the Moon conducted by students from all over the world.
+Now, how does that work?

 Local: Each student team will design a science mission local to their LunaSat that is based on their interests and the expertise of their team and supporting community.
-Each team will utilize the sensor suite on board the LunaSat and may have the option to add more provided by the GLEE Science team.
+Each team will utilize the sensor suite onboard the LunaSat to conduct science that will help complete their science mission.

-Distributed: Each of the 500 LunaSats will be used in different groupings to perform larger-scale and distributed science beyond the individual team's local mission.
+Distributed: Each LunaSat will be used in different groupings to perform larger-scale and distributed science beyond the individual team's local mission.

-Initially, a team at Cornell, headed by then grad student Hunter Adams, developed a tiny spacecraft called ChipSat in an attempt to drastically cut down the costs of spaceflight and exploration in Low Earth Orbit.
-With our goal to expand to the Moon, LunaSats are based on ChipSats and will evolve to reflect GLEE's mission to the lunar surface.
+Initially, a team at Cornell, headed by then-grad-student Hunter Adams, developed a tiny spacecraft called ChipSat in an attempt to drastically cut down the costs of spaceflight and exploration in Low Earth Orbit.
+We've taken this idea with our goal to expand to the Moon, have developed our own version, LunaSats.